 Community Engagement

-Community Engagement:- Healthcare providers, NGOs and events during Lung Cancer Awareness Month such as linkng it solely to smoking through workshops, screening for high risk groups and patient stories to foster support and policy changes for tobacco control and radon testing.
+Community Engagement: Healthcare providers, NGOs, and events during Lung Cancer Awareness Month, such as linking it solely to smoking through workshops, screening for high-risk groups, and patient stories to foster support and policy changes for tobacco control and radon testing.

 IEC Materials

-IEC Materials:- Use posters, brochures, videos on smoking dangers/symptoms ( e.g. “Cough that won’t quit” ), multilingual pamphlets for Indian emphasizing radon/pollution; apps/social media for quit-smoking tips and screening info.
+IEC Materials: – Use posters, brochures, and videos on smoking dangers/symptoms (e.g., “Cough that won’t quit”), multilingual pamphlets for Indians emphasizing radon/pollution, and apps/social media for quit-smoking tips and screening info.

 Role of Public Health Department

-Public health departments play a pivotol role in lung cancer prevention, surveillance, early detection and control through policy implementation, community programs and infrastructure support.
-In India, including Maharashtra, they integrate these efforts into national NCD frameworks like the National programme of Prevention and Control of Non-Communicable Diseases ( NP-NCD ).
+Public health departments play a pivotal role in lung cancer prevention, surveillance, early detection, and control through policy implementation, community programs, and infrastructure support.
+In India, including Maharashtra, they integrate these efforts into national NCD frameworks like the National Programme of Prevention and Control of Non-Communicable Diseases (NP-NCD).

-Departments enforce tobacco control laws e.g. COTPA in INdia, promote smoke-free environments, fund cessation programs, mitigate radon and air pollution exposures, and run awareness campaigns to reduce risk factors.
-They also establish Health and Wellness Centres for NCD screening and education.
+Departments enforce tobacco control laws (e.g., COTPA in India), promote smoke-free environments, fund cessation programs, mitigate radon and air pollution exposures, and run awareness campaigns to reduce risk factors.
+They also establish health and wellness centers for NCD screening and education.

-They maintain cancer registries e.g. NCRP-ICMR in India for epidemiological data, support Regional Cancer Centres and diagnostic like biomekar screening, and facilitate early detection via low-dose CT for high-risk groups.
+They maintain cancer registries (e.g., NCRP-ICMR in India for epidemiological data), support regional cancer centers and diagnostics like biomekar screening, and facilitate early detection via low-dose CT for high-risk groups.
 Coordination with NGOs and training enhances referral and treatment access.